sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 First up, we've now set up TFRC - which is immensely liberating.
 In the same way the Colab frees you to do experiments without worrying about cost, TFRC is wonderful for being able to compare hyperparameters without burning a week.

-We currently have probabilistic (the actor is currently deterministic, which performed bette pre-plateau) and pixel-based models training.
-As they train, we're planning to label a few thousand trajectories and re-implement Lang-LMP.
+We currently have various pixel-based models training.
+We;re about a week from recreating the environment in Unity - mostly as a reward and a bit of fun, partly as a forcing function to set up conditions closer to a real robot.
+In particular, the env needs to be asynchronous with the commands sent.
+After that, we'll recollect data, label a few thousand trajectories and re-implement Lang-LMP.
 After that, we'll finally be ready to begin asking questions!
-It is very exciting that the pace is accelerating.
+At last - the pace is accelerating.

-{% include image.html url="/images/play/behaviour_space.png" description="A probabilistic actor allows for a much more expressive latent plan space - potentially because it assumes the burden of low level multimodality onto itself. " %}

 We'd still like to explore more fun ideas (e.g, composing plans as a sequence of quantised latent vectors like VQ-VAE represents images as a sequence of quantised tiles - we think this may lead to a valuable decomposition of parts of skills, e.g sharing grasp encodings between objects or parts of the environment).